 Blanchardstown, Castleknock, Dublin City Centre

-Carmody Moran Solicitors were delighted to be finalists in the Irish Law Awards category for Excellence in Client Service in 2017, 2019, and again in 2021, and we aim to provide our clients with top class legal services and excellent client communication and care.
+Carmody Moran Solicitors were delighted to be finalists in the Irish Law Awards category for Excellence in Client Service in 2017, 2019, and again in 2021, and we aim to provide our clients with top-class legal services and excellent client communication and care.

 We endeavour to offer our legal services at competitive rates while maintaining these high standards.
 During covid health restrictions, we can offer clients appointments digitally or by telephone to take instructions regarding the making of your Will.
-We will then meet with you outdoors in a socially distanced space to comply with best health and safety standards of care when meeting with you to execute your Will.
+We will then meet with you outdoors in a socially distanced space to comply with the best health and safety standards of care when meeting with you to execute your Will.
 This is important as there are special execution requirements around the making of Wills for a Will to be valid.

 Legal fees for a straight forward Will

 Our fees in respect of drafting and arranging for the execution of a straight forward Will start at €195 plus VAT at 23% which is a total of €240.